AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-workspace.md

 ![Data-flows1](/help/rtcdp/destinations/assets/data-flows1-highlighted.png)

-Click into any of the destinations displayed on the page and press **[!UICONTROL View flows]** to see get information on all the flows you have set up for each destination.
+Select any of the destinations displayed on the page and press **[!UICONTROL View flows]** to see information on all the data flows you have set up for each destination.

 ![Data-flows2](/help/rtcdp/destinations/assets/data-flows2.png)